 The MAPP coalition is here to make our community a healthier place for everyone.
 We define health in very broad terms, however.
 For us, it includes the physical, cultural, economic, educational, environmental, mental, and spiritual health of the individuals in our community.
 The community has identified a number of overarching goals for becoming a ‘Proactive, Resilient and Innovative’ community and has also selected ‘Increasing Family Well-being’ as a priority goal for action over the next few years.

 What are we doing to reach those goals?

 The MAPP coalition is guided by a steering committee and specific action to reach priority community goals is undertaken by collective impact partners and workgroups.
 Presently, strategies are focused on increasing family resiliency and decreasing Adverse Childhood Experiences.
-In order to increase family resiliency and well-being.
-These protective factors include Family Cohesion and Supportive Relationships, Role Models, Social Support and Networks, Physical and Mental Health, and Stability.
+In order to increase family resiliency, community partners are promoting Family Cohesion and Supportive Relationships, Role Models, Social Support and Networks, Physical and Mental Health, and Stability.

 You can find out more about each of the workgroups on our Projects page.
 There you’ll find more in depth descriptions of what’s being done in the community and even how you can be a part of it!

 To understand if strategic actions are successful, the MAPP coalition tracks statistical data around the Southern Kenai Peninsula in addition to monitoring community shared measures.
 MAPP started by conducting the first collaborative, area-wide “Health Needs Assessment” in 2008.
 This ongoing report is produced with the help of many cooperating organizations and includes statistics about the overall health of our community and qualitative community input on priority needs and strengths.
 The first report was completed in January 2010 and we continue to collect and publish these data.
 This information is published to help bring awareness, both to the work the community is doing, and how much work we still have to do.
 In order to be really be successful, we’re going to need your help!